-Restricted Shares
+Restricted Shares and Performance Shares

 The Stock Incentive Plan administrator may award restricted shares with or without cash consideration paid to the Company.
 Restricted stock is Company common stock that is subject to forfeiture.
 When the restricted stock award conditions are satisfied, then the participant is vested in the Shares and has complete ownership of the Shares.
-Unless otherwise provided, restricted stock vests with respect to 25% of the Shares covered by the grant on each of the first through fourth anniversaries of the date of grant, provided that the recipient's service has not terminated.
+Unless otherwise provided, restricted shares vest with respect to 25% of the Shares covered by the grant on each of the first through fourth anniversaries of the date of grant, provided that the recipient's service has not terminated.